 - 1. Not less than thirty (30) minutes and, except with the permission of the Company, not more than one (1) hour shall be allowed for each meal provided that where employees are called upon to work any portion of their meal hours, such time shall count as part of their ordinary working hours. - 2.
-Except where by agreement with the relevant SE, an employee may take an extended meal break provided that any time is either worked on another occasion, or debited against their annual leave accumulation - 3.
-When employees are required to work more than five (5) hours overtime on weekends or public holidays they must have a meal break of at least thirty (30) minutes duration.

-4. Employees who are required to work three (3) hours or more overtime beyond their normal seven (7) hour span of duty must have a meal break of at least thirty (30) minutes duration.
+Except where by agreement with the relevant supervisor/manager, an employee may take an extended meal break provided that any time is either worked on another occasion (in accordance with Clause 19, Flexitime), or debited against their annual leave accumulation. - 3.
+When employees are required to work more than five (5) hours overtime on weekends or public holidays they must have a meal break of at least thirty (30) minutes duration. - 4.
+Employees who are required to work three (3) hours or more overtime beyond their ordinary hours of work must have a meal break of at least thirty (30) minutes duration.

-38. Modes of Employment
+40 Modes of Employment